 We left Bologna in May 2014, since then we are on the road, pedaling Europe and Asia.

-We have traveled 25,000 Km, across 23 countries, trying to gather knowledge and information that shared, simplify and at the same time deeper experience for the next travelers.
+We have traveled 40,000 Km, across 43 countries, trying to gather knowledge and information that shared, could simplify and at the same time deepen the experience for the next travelers.

-Unlike non-human-powered vehicles (trains, planes, machines …), the bicycle puts travelers in close contact with the road, the landscape and the people.
+Unlike non-human-powered vehicles (trains, planes, cars…), the bicycle puts travelers in close contact with the road, the landscape and the people.

 When you are cycling it is not the destination that matters but the trip itself